 So be selective and keep in mind that your time and focus are limited, and that’s why you should dedicate them to 3 or fewer goals at first.

 Less is better than more in this case too.
-That gives you the chance to do things right and experiment, make mistakes, learn from them, see what works best for you, and eventually improve your techniques.
+That gives you the chance to do things right, experiment, make mistakes, learn from them, see what works best for you, and eventually improve your techniques.

-That’s one of the main reasons New Year’s resolutions usually fail.
-It’s also why people can’t focus while working on a task.
+That’s one of the main reasons New Year’s resolutions usually fail, and it’s also why people can’t focus while working on a task.

 Our mind just isn’t programmed to do many things at once.
 It performs best when single-tasking.